The definition in one line

 How the running product is computed

 For a stock with three events — a 2:1, a 3:1, and a 4:1 in chronological order — the multiples are 2, 3, and 4.
 The cumulative product after the third event is 2 × 3 × 4 = x24.
-Apple has roughly x224 from its forward splits (5:1, 7:1, 4:1 plus older 2:1 events).
+Apple has roughly x224 from its (5:1, 7:1, 4:1 plus older 2:1 events).

-On a per-row basis, the table shows the cumulative multiple up to and including that row.
+On a per-row basis, the table shows the up to and including that row.
 The most recent row therefore reflects today's total.
 To go in the other direction — what 100 shares purchased before any of the splits would equal today — multiply your share count by the latest cumulative figure.

 What reverse splits do to the product